google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

   * If the user declared it, we should enforce it. (with `checkcast` operations) This way type errors will get caught early and often.
   * Nullability information from the type system cannot be relied on.
 For example, if `map` contains integer values, then `$map['key]'` will be assigned the type `int` by the type system, but `int|null` is probably more accurate since we don't know whether or not the key exists.
 So in general we need to be careful when dealing with possibly null expressions.
 To deal with this we have our own concept of nullability (`Expression.isNullable()`).

+## Runtime Dependencies

+The generated `Soy` classes will need access to a number of runtime libraries to perform basic logic.
+The most obvious ones are:

+ * `com.google.template.soy.jbcsrc.runtime`:
+   Contains `jbcsrc` specific runtime libraries
+ * `com.google.template.soy.jbcsrc.shared`:
+   Defines common interfaces for normal java code to interact with the generated code.
+ * `com.google.template.soy.data`:
+   Defines common data representations for passing data to/from soy
+ * `com.google.template.soy.shared.internal.SharedRuntime`
+   Defines runtime libraries that are shared between jbcsrc and tofu.

+There is a long tail of additional libraries that are needed that are scattered across soy packages.
+In the long run we should seek to consolidate this kind of runtime support into a smaller set of packages and then eventually release a separate maven artifact to encapsulate them.
+In this way servers can avoid depending on the compiler at runtime.

 ## Non-Functional Requirements